ckeditor/ckeditor5/docs/framework/guides/tutorials/implementing-an-inline-widget.md

 Now if you open the dropdown in the toolbar you'll see new list of placeholders to insert.

-@todo Screenshoot of the editor with update toolbar.
+{@img assets/img/tutorial-implementing-an-inline-widget-2.gif An animation of the placeholder widgets being inserted using the dropdown.}